Running Agents Without HTTP — Agentuity Documentation

 import cron from 'node-cron';

-import cleanupAgent from '@agent/cleanup';
+import cleanupAgent from '@agent/cleanup/agent';

 await createApp();